Hugo produces static output, so once built, the runtime is the browser (assuming the output is HTML) and any server (API) that you integrate with.

 Only the main project can walk symbolic links.

-User-defined components have only read-access to the filesystem.
+User-defined components have read-only access to the filesystem.

-We shell out to some external binaries to support Asciidoctor and simliar, but those binaries and their flags are predefined.
+We shell out to some external binaries to support Asciidoctor and similar, but those binaries and their flags are predefined and disabled by default (see Security Policy).
 General functions to run arbitrary external OS commands have been discussed, but not implemented because of security concerns.

-Hugo builds as a static binary using Go Modules to manage its dependencies.
+Hugo is built as a static binary using Go Modules to manage its dependencies.
 Go Modules have several safeguards, one of them being the go.sum file.
-This is a database of the expected cryptographic checksums of all of your dependencies, including any transitive.
+This is a database of the expected cryptographic checksums of all of your dependencies, including transitive dependencies.

-Hugo Modules is built on top of Go Modules functionality, and a Hugo project using Hugo Modules will have a go.sum file.
+Hugo Modules is a feature built on top of the functionality of Go Modules.
+Like Go Modules, a Hugo project using Hugo Modules will have a go.sum file.
 We recommend that you commit this file to your version control system.
 The Hugo build will fail if there is a checksum mismatch, which would be an indication of dependency tampering.

 These are the security threats as defined by OWASP.